 Photography courtesy of @Willamettercraftenthsiast

 Yes!
-It’s amazing but all of the predominant flavors of a hefeweizen primarily come from yeast itself.
-Whereas a Belgian-style witbier gets its characteristic citrus and spice flavors from a physical addition of orange or coriander, there are no adjuncts added to a hefeweizen.
+It’s incredible, but all of the predominant flavors of a hefeweizen primarily come from the yeast itself.
+Whereas a Belgian-style witbier gets its characteristic citrus and spice flavors from a physical addition of orange or coriander, no adjuncts are added to a hefeweizen.

-“It’s kind of a dad joke on our tour that we tell them this is the point where we add the bananas and the bubblegum,” says Dusan Kwiatkowski, Head Brewer at Live Oak Brewing Company, a European-style brewery in Austin, TX whose Live Oak HefeWeizen has steadily grown in popularity.
-“It’s just a potent aroma and flavor that comes from the yeast.”
+“It’s kind of a dad joke on our tour that we tell them this is the point where we add the bananas and the bubblegum,” says Dusan Kwiatkowski, head brewer at Live Oak Brewing Company, a European-style brewery in Austin, TX, whose Live Oak HefeWeizen has steadily grown in popularity.
+“It’s just a potent aroma and flavor from the yeast.”

 As such a predominant piece of the hefeweizen puzzle, the yeast requires meticulous care and attention.